havisdino/polyp-segmentation/README.md

 ```

 It turns out that we have to optimize a binary cross-entropy loss function.
-In this project, the neural network $G_\theta(x)$ is modeled as a U-Net.
+In this project, the neural network $G_\theta(x)$ is modeled as a simple U-Net.

 ## Testing results
-The network achieved an accuracy of 92.32% and a f1 score of 72.54% on the KvasirSEG test dataset.
+The network achieved an accuracy of 92.42% and a f1 score of 74.68% on the KvasirSEG test dataset.
 Here are some concrete testing samples:
 * Input endoscopic images
 ![image](assets/input.png)